-Camp Heiwa takes place in Nagasaki, Japan with each session running 14 days long.
+Camp Heiwa takes place in Nagasaki, Japan with each session running about 2 weeks.
 We operate at a variety of different public and private facilities and hotels depending on both the term and session.

 Our primary camp facility/hotel of operation are: